Top Tips on How to Travel by Train in Austria

 Travelling by train is easy, fast and efficient.

-The Beginner’s Guide on How to by Train in Austria
+The Beginner’s Guide on How to travel by Train in Austria

 1. The main central train stations are known as Hauptbahnhof or Hbf.